dlekwjd347/Elizabeth-Employee-Tracker/README.md

 ## Submission on BCS

-* The URL of the GitHub repository
+* The URL of the GitHub repository: https://github.com/dlekwjd347/Elizabeth-Employee-Tracker

 * A video demonstrating the entirety of the app's functionality